-In older dogs, arthritis is often paired with dementia.
+In older dogs, joint issues are often paired with dementia.
 Dementia itself can be a troublesome disease, and it often comes on rapidly and seemingly out of nowhere.
-In addition to being an excellent remedy for arthritis, the positive tumeric for dogs benefits have also been observed in its prevention of mental deterioration like Alzheimers and dementia.
+In addition to being an excellent remedy for joint issues, the positive tumeric for dogs benefits have also been observed in its prevention of mental deterioration like Alzheimers and dementia.
 While the positive effects of turmeric on the brain are still not fully understood, studies conducted by NCBI have shown that those who have a diet high in turmeric are significantly less likely to develop Alzheimers or dementia.

 Turmeric for Preventative Joint Health

-Even if your dog does not suffer from arthritis, joint health is a crucial part of your dog's life.
+Even if your dog does not suffer from joint discomfort, joint health is a crucial part of your dog's life.
 To keep the rest of his body, mind, and spirit healthy, your dog requires activity and movement.
 Movement is integral for so many things in your dog's life like preventing anxiety and stress, keeping his gastrointestinal tract working properly, and even keeping his muscles and joints in good shape.
-Being pain-free is the key to keeping your dog active and moving, and turmeric is just as much a preventative for joint health as it is a solution for joint pain.
+Being comfortable is the key to keeping your dog active and moving, and turmeric is just as much a preventative for joint health as it is a solution for joint discomfort.

 Side effects of turmeric